How to respond to work emails that upset you

 Ron

 Communicating electronically in a professional setting with work emails, work chats and other modes can be a tricky task to understand the hidden or obvious meaning within these communications.
-There can also be the aspect of possibly taking our professional work emails too personally.
-Nevertheless some emails senders are indeed trying to be upsetting and now we know how to deal with them!
+Nevertheless, some emails are indeed upsetting and now we know how to deal with them!

 We hope this article helped you decide on the best way to handle responding to upsetting work emails!
-We look forward to your feedback.
+We look forward to your feedback – and if you still don’t have a mail.com account, why not sign up for free today?

 Images: 1&1/Shutterstock